Cosmin1907/farmers-market/README.md

 # Farmers Market

 ## Overview
 Farmers Market is a website dedicated to connecting local farmers with nearby consumers, providing access to fresh and cost-effective agricultural products.
 The landing page highlights the positive impact of supporting local farmers on both the community and the economy.
 The website also features a contact form with an option for new farmers to express interest and join the platform.
+View the live site [here](https://cosmin1907.github.io/farmers-market/)

 ![Responsice Mockup](docs/media/marketmockup.png)